AndersDeath/diary2/README.md

 # 12 August 2022 - Friday - Yerevan

 I slept bad honestly.
 I've just worked today.
+In the evening we went to Syrovarnya again.
+It was nice.